Crime of Gádor: Judicial and police intervention

 When law enforcement officers arrived, the people of Gádor turned Leona over to them, as he was known for his illegal and occult practices.
 During court proceedings, Leona indicted el Tonto Hernández in his testimony, who in turn did the same to Leona.
 Finally, after multiple excuses, both confessed to the crime.

 Most of the perpetrators were executed by hanging.
 Leona was sentenced to death by garrote, but died in prison.
 The client, Ortega, and Agustina, the curandera, were both sentenced to death.
 José Hernández, was sentenced to 17 years in prison while his wife, Elena, was acquitted.
-Julio el Tonto was sentenced to death, too, but received a pardon on grounds of insanity following a psychiatric report.
+Julio el Tonto tried to kill himself by hanging on 1 August 1910, and was sentenced to death, too, but received a pardon on grounds of insanity following a psychiatric report.